SkipGNN: Predicting Molecular Interactions with Skip-Graph Networks: Methods

 This update rule is very different from simple concatenation as it is an iterative process where each update of the node embedding for each graph is affected by the most \textit{recent} node embedding from both graphs.
 This way, two embedding are learned to find the best dependency structure between each other and fuse into one final embedding instead of a simple concatenation.
 In the last layer, final node embedding $\mathbf{E}$ is obtained through:

-where ${L_{\max}}$ is the last layer index.
-As in the motivation, we are interested only in up to second order neighbors, we set ${L_{\max}} = 1$, see Figure~\ref{fig:iter}.
+where { $(1)$ is the index for the last layer} and { $\mathrm{AGG}$ is the summation gate}.
+As in the motivation, we are interested only in up to second order neighbors, thus we use two layers GNN, see Figure~\ref{fig:iter}.
 We don't use activation function here as it does not require an extra non-linear transformation to be fed into the decoder network.
 Empirically, we show this fusion scheme boosts predictive performance in Section~\ref{sec:exp4}.